trashpanda001/docker-centos-sshd/README.md

 # CentOS SSHD

-This is a simple, dockerized SSH service built on top of the [official CentOS 7][centos_docker] Docker image.
+A simple, extensible, [dockerized SSH service][centos_sshd_docker] built on top of the [official CentOS 7][centos_docker] Docker image.

 The root password is "root".

-By default, SSH2 host keys (RSA, ECDSA, and ED25519) are generated when the container is started, if not already present.
+SSH2 host keys (RSA, ECDSA, and ED25519) are generated when the container is started, unless already present.

 ## Basic usage